Longform essays: Critical Tech

-K Allmann and R Radu (2021), “Missteps on the path to digitizing welfare: ‘digital footprints’ as access currency for e-government services,” (submitted for peer review).
+K Allmann and R Radu (2021), “Missteps on the path to digitizing welfare: ‘digital footprints’ as access currency for e-government services,” (submitted for review to Global Policy).

 K Allmann (2021), “Digital Inequality and Covid-19,” in Living with Pandemics: People, Place and Policy, L Reardon, J R Bryson, L Andres, and A Ersoy (eds.), Cheltenham: Edward Elgar (accepted, forthcoming).

 K Allmann and G Blank (2021), “Rethinking Digital Skills in the Age of Compulsory Computing”, Information, Communication & Society 24:5, pp. 633-64: https://doi.org/10.1080/1369118X.2021.1874475

 K Allmann, “Digital Division: Pointing the Finger,” The Mint Magazine, 9 October 2020

 K Allmann, “The remote British village that built one of the fastest internet networks in the UK,” The Conversation, 2 July 2020